raghavbhasin97/C-Make-Utility/README.md

 Usage
 -----
-This utility is simple to use and provides you different options such as:
+This utility is simple to use and provides you three different options such as:
 ```
 1). -output: Lets you specify the executable name (if one executable is to be built)
              With multiple executables don't specify this flag.
 This is flag purely